 Filled with plants and chic decor, it’s the perfect spot to relax.
 Order from the brunch and lunch menu on the weekends.
 One of their signature dishes is the Endive Salad, which is a must-get as it helped Oak & Ola earn the coveted James Beard award.
 Craving something savory?
 Their Annie’s French Onion Soup is a classic staple.

 I love this spot because there’s plenty to do after you eat.
 After enjoying your meal, you can explore Armature Works, grab a popsicle cocktail or go for a walk on the Tampa Riverwalk.

 Tampa Brunch hours: Saturday and Sunday 10am-4pm

-Must-try dish: Dutch Baby Pancake, Endive Salad, Lobster Roll
+Must-try dish: Fried Frenchie, Endive Salad, Lobster Roll

 Also situated at Armature Works, Steelbach has a laid-back vibe with an ambiance that can be described as “modern homage.”
 Start off your brunch experience with their sticky sweet Monkey Bread made with salted caramel and toasted pecans, and then indulge in their Pork Belly Benedict or Avocado Toast.

 If you’re looking for something on the lighter side, their Farmhouse Salad includes radishes, berries, and candied pecans for a sweet and savory combo.